 Sadly, Chiquola Mill is the site of what is referred to as “Bloody Thursday.”
 On September 6, 1934 a textile union strike took place at the mill.
 Chiquola was one of several mills along the east coast where workers gathered to protest low wages and unfavorable working conditions in textile plants.
-The event was organized by the National Textile Workers Union and was planned for the previous Monday, which was Labor Day.
+The event was organized by the United Textile Workers and was planned for the previous Monday, which was Labor Day.
 However, some Southern mills, such as Chiquola Mill, did not get the word in time and thus went on strike later in the week.

 The day of the strike, Chiquola Mill superintendent Dan Beacham positioned a World War I machine gun atop the mill, and the protesters were encircled by deputies comprised of armed local residents and even some mill workers.
 At some point during the strike a fight ensued, and shots were then fired into the crowd of between 300 and 500 people.
 Seven people were killed, fatally shot in the back.
 Thirty more were wounded.
 Eleven men were charged with murder in the incident; all eleven were acquitted.